jiaxicheng/pentaho/pdi_metadata_injection.md

 In the `JSON Input` step followed the `YAML Input: field definitions` step:

-+ From the `File` tab, select the following and the default `Value` from the upstram step.
++ From the `File` tab, select the following and the default `Value` from the upstream step.
   + [x] Source is from a previous step

 + From the `Fields` tab, set up the fields with JSONPath: